Moscow Kiyevsky railway station: History and design

 The station was built between 1914 and 1918 in the Byzantine Revival style, which is especially pronounced in the 51 m clocktower.
 Originally named the Bryansk station, it was designed by Ivan Rerberg and Vladimir Shukhov, and is considered an important landmark of architecture and engineering of the time.

 The station building is flanked by a gigantic train shed which is distinguished by its simplicity and constructive boldness.
 The platforms are covered by a massive glazed parabolic structure (length 321 m, width 47.9 m, height 30 m) weighing over 1250 tons.
 Its open-work steel trusses are clearly visible, and they demonstrate the elegance of the grandiose building.

-In February 2011, the police uncovered illegal immigrants living in the subterranean rooms of the train station.

 Trains and destinations

 Directions and countries

-1 — in connection with the spread of the COVID-19 pandemic in Russia, restrictions have been introduced when crossing state borders.
-These trains are canceled until further notice.
-The Russo-Ukrainian crisis may be a reason.
+1 — Due to the Russian invasion of Ukraine, all international travel is suspended from this terminal.

 Suburban destinations

 Suburban commuter trains (elektrichka) connect Kiyevsky station with stations and platforms of the Kiyevsky suburban railway line, in particular with the towns of Aprelevka, Nara, Balabanovo, Obninsk, Maloyaroslavets and Kaluga-I.